-There’s just something unnerving about abandoned places that are empty, decaying shells of the past.
-They are the type of places you want to get close to out of curiosity but there’s always something keeping you from stepping foot inside.
-You never know what might be lurking in the shadows within, and the thought of that is probably enough to make you leave – and be unable to turn off your lights at night.
-Alternatively, there are some places that look perfectly normal… that is, until you learn the histories and stories behind them.
-These 8 places in North Dakota are perfect, creepy examples of exactly those things:
+There’s just something unnerving about abandoned places in North Dakota that are empty, decaying shells of the past.
+They are the type of places you want to get close to out of curiosity, but there’s always something keeping you from stepping inside.
+You never know what might be lurking in the shadows within, and the thought of that is probably enough to make you leave and be unable to turn off your lights at night.
+Alternatively, there are some places that look perfectly normal until you learn the histories and stories behind them.
+The following eight places in North Dakota are perfect, creepy examples of exactly those things:

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.

 Jennifer Young|June 03, 2022

 What are three haunted places in North Dakota that'll certainly send shivers down your spine?